taoramo/miniRT/README.md

 # Raytracer written in C

 This raytracer has support for spheres, infinite planes, cylinders and cones.
 Lighting model is a hybrid of global illumination/physics based with diffuse and metal-like reflections and classic Blinn-Phong lighting model.
-Support for bump maps, textures and emissive objects.
+Support for bump maps, checkered colors, textures and emissive objects.
 This raytracer is SLOW by design.
 Edit MAX_DEPTH and SAMPLES_PER_PIXEL in inc/miniRT.h to adjust quality and slowness levels.
 <img width="1392" alt="Screenshot_2024-04-10_at_13 46 26" src="https://github.com/user-attachments/assets/6e4c8d76-a5c5-4a7f-a065-de75b5acc3b7" />

 ## Syntax and format for scene file (.rt)